SoftUni-Internal/interactive-content/EN/00-Final-Exam/02-Problem-02.md

 - **First Number:**

-The record in seconds, a real number in the interval \[0.00 … 100000.00\]
+The record in seconds, floating-point  in the interval \[0.00 … 100000.00\]

 - **Second Number:**

-The distance in meters, a real number in the interval \[0.00 … 100000.00\]
+The distance in meters, floating-point in the interval \[0.00 … 100000.00\]

 - **Third Number:**

-The time in seconds for which he climbs 1 meter, a real number in the interval \[0.00 … 1000.00\]
+The time in seconds for which he climbs 1 meter, floating-point in the interval \[0.00 … 1000.00\]

 ## Output

 Printing on the console depends on the results:

-- If George has improved the record we print:
+- If George has improved the record, print:

 `Yes!
 The new record is {George's time} seconds.`

-- If it has NOT improved the record we print:
+- If he has NOT improved the record, print:

 `No!
-He was {time need} seconds slower.`
+He was {time needed} seconds slower.`

-The result must be **formatted** to the second digit after the decimal point
+The result must be **formatted** to the second digit after the decimal point.

 [code-task title="Mountain Run" taskId="js-pb-final-exam-Mountain-Run" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
 [code-editor language=javascript]